ajaxmorphine/To-Do-List/README.md

 # To-Do-List
-Just Project Assignment in study of Algorithm & Programming.
+Just CRUD Project Assignment in study of Algorithm & Programming.